Nehemiah 7 – The Wall Guarded

 i.
 These are people who had a pioneer spirit; they were willing to endure hardship and discomfort because they had a call from God that was more important than their own comfort.
 Life was easier in Babylon, but it was better in Jerusalem.

 i.
 It would be wonderful to have your name in the Bible (at least in a positive light).
-Though that privilege is too late for us, God does have a book of remembrance (Malachi 3:16), and surely the names of God’s faithful pioneers will be in it.
+Though we are too late for that privilege, God does have a book of remembrance (Malachi 3:16), and surely the names of God’s faithful pioneers will be in it.

 ii.
 In this list several things were important.

 · Each individual was important (specific names were mentioned).

-· What families they came from was important (many family heads are named).
+· Which families they came from was important (many family heads were named).

 · Their gifts to support the work were important (they were specifically listed towards the end of the chapter).

 c.
 These sought their listing among those who were registered by genealogy, but it was not found: Some men could not be priests until their lineage was determined.
 In the Old Testament, you could not be a priest unless it was established that you were descended from Aaron, the brother of Moses and the first high priest over Israel.

 d.
 When the seventh month came, the children of Israel were in their cities: This list flows beautifully after the completion of the work because it reminds us that the work was really all about these people.

 i.
 The walls weren’t all that important; what was important was the benefit the walls provided for God’s people, enabling them to live in peace and security.

 ii.
-The building work wasn’t all that important; what was important was the benefit the building work had in the lives of God’s people (teaching them to work hard, work together, work through adversity and attack, and work till the job is done).
+The building work wasn’t all that important; what was important was the benefit the building gave to God’s people.
+The building work taught them to work hard, to work together, to work through adversity and attack, and to work till the wall was done.